zammad/zammad-documentation/admin/console/hidden-settings.rst

 .. image:: /images/console/ui_ticket_add_article_hint-example.gif

-Show Email address of customer on customer selection (ticket creation)
+Show Email Address of Customer on Customer Selection (Ticket Creation)
 ----------------------------------------------------------------------

 By default Zammad will not display the E-Mail-Addresses of customers.